Japanese Patterns of Design

 Shinto: Introduction of “Way of the Kami”

 Additionally, they have a conch shell to communicate with each other in the mountains.
-The Tengu or Karasu Tengu, Japanese mountain ghosts are said to wear the same garment with Shugenha.
+The Tengu or Karasu Tengu, Japanese mountain ghosts, are said to wear the same garment as Shugenja.

-Their ultimate goal is to attain Buddhahood during life.
+Their ultimate goal is to attain Buddhahood in life.

-Most of the mountains they come to practice are mountains, which are assumed to be “the outer world”, where general people never approach.
+Most of the mountains they come to practice are mountains, which are assumed to be “the outer world” that general people never approach.

-Therefore, it’s believed Shugenja or Yamabushi practice and absorb the sacred air and achieve the spiritual power.
+Therefore, it’s believed that Shugenja or Yamabushi practice, absorb the sacred air, and achieve spiritual power.

 They work like a bridge between the sacred and the secular world and share their spiritual power with worldly people.